Move to content

 Here you can find a video with instructions on how to apply for the registration of an EU citizen’s right of residence in Enter Finland.

-It is difficult, if not impossible, for an international student to get a part time job in small cities like Kokkola, Ylivieska and Pietarsaari without knowing any Finnish.
+We strongly encourage our students to have the required funds and not to rely on finding potential part time work in Finland.
+It is difficult, if not impossible, for an international student to get a part time job in small cities like Kokkola and Pietarsaari without knowing Finnish.
 Therefore, it is crucial that you have taken care of your financial issues, so that you can afford to stay in Finland, even if you do not get a job during your studies.

 Meal subsidy